xperiandri/blazor-fluxor/samples/02-WeatherForecastSample/README.md

 6. Look for the `@foreach` statement and change it to `@foreach (var forecast in FetchDataState.Value.Forecasts)`

 ## Dispatching the action when the page loads
-The code at the bottom of the `FetchData.cshtml` page calls out to a server.
+The code at the bottom of the `FetchData.razor` page calls out to a server.
 We want to move this code out to an effect that is triggered by the `GetForecastDataAction`.
 So we need to change the code in the `OnInitAsync` method to the following
 ```c#
 @functions {
     protected override void OnInit()